Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Peripherals.md

 ### Multiple Monitors
 Adding monitors can increase your visual desktop area and improve productivity.
 The added monitors enable you to expand the size of the monitor or duplicate the desktop so you can view additional windows.
 For example, the woman in the figure below is using multiple displays.
 She is using the right monitor to make changes to a website and the left monitor to display the resulting change.
 She is also using a laptop to display a library of images she is considering for inclusion in the website.

 Many computers have built-in support for multiple monitors.
 To connect multiple monitors to a computer, you need the supporting cables.
 Then you need to enable your computer to support multiple monitors.
 For example, on a Windows 10 host, right-click anywhere on the Desktop and choose **Display settings**.
-This should open the Display window as shown in the figure.
-In the example, the user has two monitors connected in the configuration displayed.
-The current monitor selected is in blue and has a resolution of 1920 x 1080.
-It is also the main display monitor.
-Clicking on monitor 2 would display its resolutions.
+This should open the Display window.

 ## **Projector**
 Most video projectors use LCD or DLP technology.
 DLP stands for Digital Light Processing.
 DLP uses a spinning color wheel with an array of mirrors.
 Each mirror corresponds to a pixel and reflects light toward or away from the projector optics, creating an image of up to 1024 shades of gray.
 The color wheel then adds the color data to complete the projected image.
 Different projectors have different numbers of lumens, which affects the level of brightness of the projected image.
 LCD projectors typically have more lumens (brighter) than DLP projectors.
 ANSI has a standardized procedure for testing projectors.
 Projectors tested with this procedure are quoted in "ANSI lumens".
 Projectors can be easily compared on the basis of their brightness specifications.
 Brightness (white light output) measures the total amount of light projected in lumens.
 The color brightness specification measures red, green, and blue using the same approach used to measure brightness.

-## **Speakers**
+## Speakers
 Speakers are a type of auditory output device.
 Most computers and mobile devices have audio support either integrated into the motherboard or on an adapter card.
 Audio support includes ports that allow input and output of audio signals.
 The audio card has an amplifier to power headphones and external speakers.

-## **Headphones**
+## Headphones
 Headphones, earbuds, and the earphones found in headsets are all auditory output devices.
 These may be wired or wireless.
 Some are Wi-Fi or Bluetooth-enabled.

 # Input/Output Devices

-## **Virtual Reality Headset**
+## Virtual Reality Headset
 uses computer technology to create a simulated, three-dimensional environment.
 The user feels immersed in this ‘virtual world’ and manipulates it.
 A VR headset completely encases the upper portion of users’ faces, not allowing in any ambient light from their surroundings.
 Most VR experiences have three-dimensional images that seem life-sized to the user.
 VR experiences also track a user's motions, and adjust the images on the user's display accordingly.
 These devices are typically used with computer games, simulators, and training applications.
 They are head-mounted devices that provide separate images for each eye.
 Most headsets include head-motion and eye-motion tracking sensors.
 These devices are also output devices delivering video and audio to the wearer.
 VR headsets can have specific hardware and software platforms.
 They may be tethered to a controller, standalone, or mobile.
 They may have a variety of sensors including motion, external visual positioning, camera(s), motion tracking, accelerometer, gyroscope and magnetometer.
 Resolution and refresh rates vary.

-## **Augmented Reality (AR)**
+## Augmented Reality (AR)
 uses similar technology but superimposes images and audio over the real world in real time.
 AR can provide users with immediate access to information about their real surroundings.
 An AR headset usually does not close off ambient light to users, allowing them to see their real life surroundings.
 Not all AR requires a headset.
 Some AR can simply be downloaded onto a smart phone.
 Pokemon GO is an early version of an AR game that uses a player’s smart phone to ‘see and capture’ virtual objects in the real world.
 Other AR devices are smart glasses.
 They weigh much less than the headsets and are often designed for a specific audience, such as cyclists.
 AR headsets and smart glasses come with a wide array of features.
 Most have a camera, motion sensors, GPS, a CPU, battery power, and a controller.
 Many also have storage, Bluetooth, speakers, and voice control.
 The Microsoft Hololens is a headset with an integrated holographic processing unit.